reactjs/react.dev/beta/src/content/learn/reacting-to-input-with-state.md

 </Sandpack>

-Pages like this are often called "living styleguides" or "storybooks."
+Pages like this are often called "living styleguides" or "storybooks".

 </DeepDive>